Saturday of Week 3 of Lent – First Reading

 Today we begin reading from Matthew’s Gospel and will continue to do so for several weeks to come.
 We begin with chapter 5 and the Sermon on the Mount.

-The first of these is the Sermon on the Mount and it consists mainly of the qualities which are expected of a follower of the new Law, and the new Moses – Jesus.
+The first of these is the Sermon on the Mount and it consists mainly of the qualities which are expected of a follower of the new Law, and the new Moses—Jesus.
 It begins with what we call the Eight Beatitudes.
 It could be said that these have been greatly under-rated in the life of the Christian churches, Catholic and otherwise.
 Most people tend to see the centre of Christian living in the Ten Commandments, and yet they really belong to the Hebrew (Old) Testament; they are part of that Law which the coming of Jesus did not nullify, but transcended.
-They are, of course, still valid as moral guidelines but, in many ways, they fall far short of the expectations presented by Jesus in the Beatitudes.
+They are, of course, still valid as moral guidelines, but in many ways, they fall far short of the expectations presented by Jesus in the Beatitudes.

 It would seem, in fact, that Matthew is presenting the Beatitudes as taking over the role of the Commandments, and this is indicated by the prominent place they have in forming the opening of the first discourse.
 They are, as it were, a manifesto of Jesus’ message and his call to see the world in his way.
 They express the necessary attitudes of those who belong to the Kingdom.
 Those who have these attitudes already have entered that Kingdom.